Insurance Underwriters

 Carl Daniel

-Paul (Highly likely) says
+Paul (Highly likely) 5 years ago

 They have already announced at my company that underwriting will see significant changes in the next 5-10 years.
 The underwriters job will be "entirely" different within this time frame.
 They have told us there will be ongoing meetings and announcements regarding these changes as time goes by.